Lynn Scott

-Early years
+Early life

 Scott attended Turpin High School, where he helped his team win the 1995 Class 1A state title.
 He accepted a football scholarship from Northwestern Oklahoma State University, where he was a three-time NAIA All-American and helped his team win the 1999 NAIA national championship.
 As a freshman, he was named a starter at safety, recording 90 tackles, 2 interceptions, while returning 17 punts for 208 yards (12.2-yard average).

 As a sophomore, he registered 49 tackles, 2 interceptions, 4 passes defensed, while returning 12 punts for 337 yards (28.1-yard average) and 2 touchdowns.

 As a junior, he collected 87 tackles, 5 interceptions, 5 passes defensed, while returning 16 punts for 197 yards (12.3-yard average) and one touchdown.

 As a senior, he posted 72 tackles, 4 interceptions, 9 passes defensed, while returning 26 punts for a school record 595 yards (22.9-yard average) and 4 touchdowns.
 He finished his college career with 298 tackles and the school record for most punt return yards in a season (595) and in a career (1,337).

 In 2009, he was named NAIA Defensive Player of the Decade.
 In 2012, he was inducted into the Northwestern Sports Hall of Fame.